cpjk/canary/docs/getting-started.md

 ### Overriding configuration

 #### Authorize different subject
-Sometimes there is need to perform authorization for different subject.
-You can override the `:current_user` with options passed to plug or hook.
+Sometimes, you may need to perform authorization for a different subject.
+You can override `:current_user` by passing options to the plug or hook.

 <!-- tabs-open -->
 ### Conn Plugs